-20% of the nation's highways had poor pavement condition in 2014.
-Urban roads are in far worse shape than rural roads due to greater volumes of traffic; 32% of urban roads are in poor condition, compared to 14% of rural roads.
-Driving on roads in need of repair cost U.S. motorists \$112 billion in extra vehicle repairs and operating costs in 2014.
+According to TRIP, 21% of the nation's highways had poor pavement condition in 2015.
+Driving on roads in need of repair cost U.S. motorists \$120.5 billion in extra vehicle repairs and operating costs in 2015, or \$533 per driver.

-In some areas, state and local governments have reconsidered road materials, converting some lowtraffic, rural roads from asphalt to gravel.
+In some areas, state and local governments have reconsidered road materials, converting some low-traffic, rural roads from asphalt to gravel.
 These roads were mostly paved when asphalt and construction prices were low, but with construction costs rising faster than infrastructure funding, converting the roads back to gravel is a more sustainable solution for maintenance.
 At least 27 states have de-paved roads, primarily in the last five years.